PMA Forms Alliance with OSHA to Advance Industry Safety & Health

 Part of the U.S. Department of Labor, OSHA works to assure the safety and health of U.S. workers by setting and enforcing standards; providing training, outreach and education; establishing partnerships; and encouraging continual improvement in workplace safety and health.

-As a result of the alliance, PMA will work with OSHA to create press safety training courses, produce materials on safety and health in the metalforming industry, and develop electronic assistance tools and other ways to communicate this information to the industry.
+As a result of the alliance, PMA will work with OSHA to create press safety training courses, produce materials on safety and health in the metalforming industry, and develop electronic assistance tools and other s to communicate this information to the industry.
 A joint team of representatives from PMA and OSHA will meet regularly to develop an action plan, identify goals and objectives, and track and share information on activities and results of the alliance.

 PMA is the full-service trade association representing the $41-billion metalforming industry of North America—the industry that creates precision metal products using stamping, fabricating and other value-added processes.
 Its nearly 1,200 member companies include metal stampers, fabricators, spinners, slide formers and roll formers as well as suppliers of equipment, materials and services to the industry.
 Members are located in 30 countries, with the majority found in North America—in 41 states of the United States as well as Canada and Mexico.